adele/Causality-Tutorial/Nordic ProbAI 2024/README.md

-# Causality - Tutorial for Tropical Prob AI 2024
+# Causality - Tutorial for Nordic Prob AI 2024

 The tutorial at main.Rmd covers two topics: